-Ric Flair in WWF.
+Ric Flair in the WWF.
 Words never thought conceivable.
 Not before 1991, anyway.

 What led to Ric Flair, an NWA/WCW guy through and through, crossing enemy lines?